PaigeSpiller/Pewlett_Hackard_Analysis/README.md

 # Summary:
 #### -Per review of employee data provided by Pewlett Hackard, a total of 90,398 employees will be retiring, creating vacant posistions that need to be filled.
 #### -Per review of employee data provided by Pewlett Hackard, a total of 1,549 employees are eligible for a mentorship program.
 Among these employees, there are no managers preparing to retire who are eligible for the mentorship program; therefore, Pewlett Hackard will have a shortage of eligible mentors for upcoming managers.
-#### An additional table that may provide more insight on the impact of the upcoming "silver tsunami" would be to identify how many employees in each department will be retiring.
+#### -An additional table that may provide more insight on the impact of the upcoming "silver tsunami" would be to identify how many employees in each department will be retiring.
-#### Another useful table table would be to show the count of employees that will remain in each department after retired employees have left.
+#### -Another useful table table would be to show the count of employees that will remain in each department after retired employees have left.
 This will allow Pewlett Hackard management to analyze the impact that retirements will have on each department.